 Science’s characteristics on these three levels lead to the marginalisation or ineffectiveness of voices that are critical of science’s societal or ecological impact (e.g. economics) or the effectiveness of science to influence wider trends (e.g.) – until the consequences can’t be ignored anymore.

 In addition, they are causing not only social inequality (and hence

 injustice), but also “epistemic injustice”:

-for their scientific merits.For a concrete example, see
+not only for their scientific merits.For a concrete example, see how

 These factors are not correlated with empirical success, and if they are unevenly distributed between competing of models and theories, the choice between them becomes skewed.Solomon (2001), 76 ff.

 This is often the case when non-scientific interests promote models and theories (e.g. in economics) that support or justify their political, social or economic agenda.
 This not only strengthens these interests’ power, but also weakens science.

 To remedy these issues, science has to be transformed as an

 institution, which would also change discourse and culture in the long